austinsonger/Policy-Portal/configuration-and-change-management.md

 #### Automated change management for deploys to AWS

-The \<PlaceHolder> Continuous Delivery Pipeline automates creation and validation of change requests.
+The `<Company Placeholder>` Continuous Delivery Pipeline automates creation and validation of change requests.
 This is done in a 3-step process:

 1.  **Create/Validate Change Request Ticket**